 School staff are expected to know about the systems in place in their school to support safeguarding, and to be aware of the types of abuse to look out for so that they can identify where action, including a referral to children’s social care, may be needed.
 Section two of the briefing provides further information on the safeguarding responsibilities of governing bodies and school staff.

 Schools are required to adopt recruitment practices that help deter, reject or identify people who might abuse children.
 They should act reasonably when deciding on the suitability of new employees based on a range of information, including criminal record checks, barred list checks and prohibition checks, together with references and interview information.
-Section three of the briefing provides more detail on the recruitment checks that should be carried out.
+Section three provides more detail on the checks that should be carried out.

-Section four of the briefing provides information on how schools should manage allegations against a member of staff that might indicate that they pose a risk to children.
+Section four provides information on how schools should manage allegations against a member of staff that might indicate that they pose a risk to children.
 The procedure followed will depend heavily on the circumstances of a particular case and can range from no action being taken, to a multi-agency strategy discussion, a criminal investigation and/or dismissal of the staff member concerned.

 Commons Briefing papers CBP-8023